The-Exchange-Fannie-Mae/theexchange-getting-started/theexchange-gettingstarted.md

-# The Exchangeô by Fannie Mae
+# The Exchange¬Æ by Fannie Mae
 ## Getting Started Guide

 ### Registration

-1. Browse to developer.theexchange.fanniemae.com.
+1. Browse to theexchange.fanniemae.com.
-2. Click ì[Sign Up](https://developer.theexchange.fanniemae.com/account/register)î.
+2. Click ‚Äú[Sign Up](https://theexchange.fanniemae.com/account/register)‚Äù.
 Create account and fill in your details.
-  - You will receive an email with subject line: ìThe Exchange Account Confirmationî.
+  - You will receive an email with subject line: ‚ÄúThe Exchange Account Confirmation‚Äù.
-3. Click on the link under the ìRegister Accountî section within the email.
+3. Click on the link under the ‚ÄúRegister Account‚Äù section within the email.
   -	If the link does not work, we provide an url that can be copy and pasted into your browser.
 4. Login using the email address you used to register and the password you created.